CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Organic Chemistry.md

 **Polymers** are very large molecules made by the repeated linking together of small molecules or **monomers**.
 There are natural polymers, which include proteins (made up of monomers called amino acids) and DNA (made up of monomers called nucleotides).
 The simplest example of a synthetic polymer is polyethylene.

 Synthetic polymers include two types that involve different polymerization reactions: addition and condensation.

+Addition polymers include polyethylene and can also have different functional groups substituted for the $H$.
+Condensation polymers include copolymers which have more than one type of monomer.

 ### Addition polymerization